 Life, and often times one's career, can be a book of chapters.
-In the spirit of that metaphor, I have started a new chapter since returning to WZZM.
+In the spirit of that metaphor, I am continuing my new chapter since returning to 13 ON YOUR SIDE.

 After spending 20 years as a sports anchor/reporter in West Michigan, my new role is "Storyteller."
 Who doesn't want to sit down to read or watch a good story?
-It's not easy these days to get people to put down their mobile devices long enough to truly allow a story to capture their undivided attention, but that's my daily challenge now at WZZM.
+It's not easy these days to get people to put down their mobile devices long enough to truly allow a story to capture their undivided attention, but that's my daily challenge now at 13 ON YOUR SIDE.

 "Our Michigan Life" stories range from shipwrecks, to 103-year-old yoga instructors, to athletes overcoming adversity, to a former heroin addict seeking atonement for selling the drugs that killed his best friend.

 If the viewer feels something while watching a good story on TV, they'll likely pay attention from beginning to end.